Marlins beat Orioles 8-7 to complete stunning 4-game sweep

 Batting in the bottom of the seventh, the Marlins broke a 6-6 tie with a sacrifice fly by Jesús Aguilar off Evan Phillips (1-1) and an RBI triple by Anderson.

 That was enough to earn Mattingly his 282nd win with Miami, passing Jack McKeon on the team’s career list.
+He was given a bottle of bubbly to mark the occasion.

 In their first three wins in the series, Miami relied on exceptional pitching in victories by scores of 4-0, 1-0 and 2-1.
 In this one, the Marlins won with their bats.